 An immigrant who entered legally is not required to choose the adjustment of status procedure, however.
 He or she might instead decide to leave the United States and apply for an immigrant visa/green card at an overseas U.S. consulate.
 Some people choose this option is the consulate serving their country happen to be moving more quickly than their local office of U.S. Citizenship and Immigration Services.
 However, the immigrant should NOT choose consular processing if, since the time that his or her permitted stay ran out, he or she has been living in the U.S. unlawfully.
 That could lead to a lengthy bar on reentry, as discussed in "Consequences of Unlawful Presence in the U.S.--Three- and Ten-Year Time Bars."

-IMPORTANT WARNING: An immigrant who used a temporary visa -- such as a tourist visa -- to enter the United States, planning all along to get married, might face accusations of visa fraud upon applying to adjust status.
+IMPORTANT WARNING: An immigrant who used a temporary form of entry to the U.S. -- such as a tourist visa or a visa waiver -- while planning all along to get married, might face accusations of visa fraud upon applying to adjust status.
 Particularly if the immigrant knew the U.S. spouse before arriving in the United States and used a temporary visa to enter, USCIS is likely to be suspicious.
 At the interview where the green card would normally be approved, USCIS might raise question about whether the immigrant's real intention upon arrival was to apply for permanent residence after the marriage.
 Unless the immigrant entered on a fiancé visa, the discovery that this was the real intention will lead USCIS to demand filing an additional application requesting a waiver or forgiveness of visa fraud.
 Of course, if the couple met after the immigrant arrived in the United States, this will not be a problem.
 And even for other couples, uncertainties about their marriage plans as well as the length of time they waited to get married often satisfy USCIS that they didn’t misuse an entry visa.

 Immigrants Who Entered the U.S. Illegally (Without Inspection)